thevinayysharma/faq-accordion-card/README.md

 <hr>

 - [codepen_solution](https://codepen.io/bobmatyas/pen/NWRWVeK?editors=1100) - This helped me to understand certain html tags.
 I really liked this approach and changed my div's to semantic-html tags using details & summary.
-- [repo_solution](https://github1s.com/catherineisonline/faq-accordion-card-frontendmentor/blob/HEAD/styles.css#L227) helped to understand how background images and webkit can be used instead of hardcoding into html-->"# faq-accordion-card"
+- [repo_solution](https://github1s.com/catherineisonline/faq-accordion-card-frontendmentor/blob/HEAD/styles.css#L227) helped to understand how background images and webkit can be used instead of hardcoding into html)